As one of my primary sources, Kathleen Chambers’ memories were vital to the writing of Mrs. Oswald Chambers.

 As a one-time reporter, I knew to check Kathleen’s facts when possible.

-In hunting down that information–it took me a month to reach my conclusions–I learned about Kathleen’s ancestors.
+In hunting down that information, which took me a month to reach my conclusions, I learned about Kathleen’s ancestors.

-When I read the transcript, I realized Kathleen had the outline of the story fairly correct, but muddled the generations and didn’t know basic facts.
+When I read the transcript, I realized Kathleen had the outline of the story fairly correct.
+However, she muddled the generations and didn’t know basic facts.

-That surprised me until I recalled how few relatives she had to tell her family stories and none were alive by 1991.
+That surprised me until I recalled how few relatives she had to tell her family stories.
+None were alive by 1991.

 How true are memories?